-From Dan on April 16th, 2008 in Green Remodeling
+From Dean Dowd on April 16, 2008 in Green Remodeling

 - Install low-flow shower heads and toilets.
 These simple upgrades save several gallons of water per day, which you’ll appreciate on your utility bill.

 - Use organic or all natural linens.
 Organic cotton towels and cloths are made without pesticides and are naturally dyed.
 Try a hemp or cotton duck shower curtain.